List of contents:

 Serving your videos with subtitles is a very handy function, for some users even an absolute necessity.
 FV Player supports adding subtitles to your videos along with the option of adding more than one subtitle file, which gives you the option to make your videos available in different languages.
 The subtitles option is then available in the bottom right corner of the video where you can select the desired subtitles or turn them off.

 Prepare a .vtt file containing the subtitles.
-The required format is like this:
+This is the required format:

 WEBVTT Kind: captions 1 00:00:14.000 --> 00:00:19.000 The neighbourhoods that have been in the downtown areas are transitioning.
 2 00:00:19.000 --> 00:00:23.000 I think in the last several years to really support the young families coming in.